 In most cases, scammers are extremely experienced in doing so and therefore have set very complex and opaque structures to avoid being traced back, often involving changing names and key people.

-If an EU SME has already paid in advance the Chinese supplier, the only possibility they have is to collect as much evidence as possible and engage with a law firm based in China to file a lawsuit in China.
+If an EU SME has already paid in advance the Chinese supplier, unfortunately the chances to obtain a refund or a new batch of products are minimal.
+The only possibility is to collect as much evidence as possible and engage with a law firm based in China to file a lawsuit.
 Going to the police in the EU SME’s home country, or engaging with a law firm there, will be completely useless as they will have significant barriers in accessing details on the scammer; even if they manage to do so, the decisions of foreign courts will not be automatically enforced in China.
+The key is prevention: most scams are basic and easily identifiable, thus can be easily avoided.